 Imsouane is the Moroccan king of point breaks.
-Laying claim to one of the longest right-handers in Morocco, it has a take-off next to a headland on the south side of town and a ride that can hold up for nearly a whole kilometer as it stretches over the bay.
+Laying claim to one of the longest right-handers in North Africa, it has a take-off next to a headland on the south side of town and a ride that can hold up for nearly a whole kilometer as it stretches over the bay.
 Even in the punchier winter months this one tends to stay steady and mellow.
 That’s good news because it can’t handle too much swell.
 The upshot?
 It’s a fine longboarders option and pretty nice for beginners.
 That might be why new surf schools and surf camps are popping up here almost every year.

 Check out our in-depth guide to Imsouane surf

 We have a real soft spot for Sidi Kaouki.
 It’s not the best wave in the world, but it doesn’t pretend to be.
 What’s more, the setting could hardly be more atmospheric: An age-old Sufi tomb marks the headland with its arabesque design and adobe walls.
 Just below that is where you’ll be surfing, on a long beach that has multiple peaks.
 The most consistent is the reef area on the north end (close to the shrine), but you can find mushy waves and even some glassy points as you move further south.
 Sidi Kaouki is becoming more popular every year, so think about visiting ASAP.